+Until recently, giraffe were classified as one species with nine subspecies, occurring in 21 countries in Africa.
+However, our new research shows that there are indeed four distinct species of giraffe.
 Only one of the four species of giraffe occurs in Tanzania: Masai giraffe.
-The Masai giraffe is Tanzania's national animal, and they are protected under the Wildlife Conservation Act No. 5 of 2009.
-According to the IUCN, the Masai giraffe population in Tanzania has declined from approximately 31,000 in 1986 to 22,000 and they are listed as Endangered on the IUCN Red List.
+The Masai giraffe is Tanzania's national animal and they are protected under the Wildlife Conservation Act No. 5 of 2009.
+According to the IUCN, the Masai giraffe population in Tanzania has declined from approximately 31,000 in 1986 to 22,000.
 However, according to the Tanzania Wildlife Research Institute (TAWIRI) aerial survey data, the Masai giraffe population is estimated at 28,850 individuals.
 Together with the Kenyan population, this would make Masai giraffe the second most populous giraffe species in Africa, accounting for approximately 30% of the total number of giraffe in the wild.
-Giraffe in Tanzania occur within different types of land-management, including national parks, game reserves, wildlife management areas and communal land.
+Giraffe in Tanzania occur within different types of land-management, including national parks, game reserves,